What is screed?

-Liquid screeds are pre-mixed and delivered by ready mix truck they are pumped into location.
+Liquid screeds are pre-mixed and delivered by ready-mix truck they are pumped into location.
 Liquid screeds can be laid in thinner sections as low as 25mm in some applications, they can be walked on typically within 24-48hrs and are self-compacting in nature and effectively self – levelling.
 Best of all, liquid screeds are ideally suited to UFH because the liquid envelopes the pipes eliminating voids, so enhancing heat transfer between the pipes and the screed.
-Also the slimmer covering over pipes allows a quicker reaction time with better response/controllability.
-Liquid screeds can be installed in larger volumes than traditionally sand and cement screeds due to the ease of placement.
+Also, the slimmer covering over pipes allows a quicker reaction time with better response/controllability.
+Liquid screeds can be installed in larger volumes than traditional sand and cement screeds due to the ease of placement.

 Why Longfloor liquid cement screed?

 Longfloor provides the ideal solution for the domestic floor market, commercial sector and for use with underfloor heating.

 · Produced by approved manufacturers with quality approved materials

 · Compatible with all cement-based tile adhesives

 · Can be laid at 25mm thickness